decentralized-identity/waci-presentation-exchange/spec/spec.md

 string `DIDCommMessaging`.
 - a service object MUST have a `serviceEndpoint` property, and its value MUST be a string consisting of a valid, resolvable URI.
-- a service object MUST have a `routingKeys` property, and its value MUST be an array of strings.
+- a service object MAY have a `routingKeys` property.
+If present its value MUST be an array of strings.
 Each string MUST be a URI designating a valid routing key.
 See below for more details.

 #### Routing Keys